zx80/flask-simple-auth/DOCUMENTATION.md

 Note that this simplistic model does is not enough for non-trivial applications, where permissions on objects often depend on the object owner.
-For those, careful per-object and per-operation authorization will still be needed.
+For those, careful per-object and per-operation authorization are needed.

 Groups *can* be registered with `add_group` or with `FSA_AUTHZ_GROUPS`.
 If done so, unregistered groups are rejected and result in a configuration error: